Fire (Wild Orchid album): Release and promotion

 Fire was slated to be released in August 2000 and in support of it, Wild Orchid was due to be the opening act for 'N Sync's No Strings Attached Tour.
-Unfortunately, Stacy Ferguson became addicted to crystal meth at the time and because of this, the group had to cancel touring plans with 'N Sync and the release date of Fire was pushed back to June 19, 2001.
+Unfortunately, Stacy Ferguson became addicted to crystal meth at the time, and because of this, the group had to cancel touring plans with 'N Sync, and the release date of Fire was pushed back to June 19, 2001.

-"Stuttering (Don't Say)" was released as the album's lead single on May 8, 2001 and the group toured with other teen-pop acts and performed at clubs and small venues from May to August 2001.
-The group even had a concert special called Shoutback!, which was taped on April 8, 2001 and broadcast by MuchUSA on July 29, 2001.
+"Stuttering (Don't Say)" was released as the album's lead single on May 8, 2001, and the group toured with other teen-pop acts and performed at clubs and small venues from May to August 2001.
+The group even had a concert special called Shoutback!, which was taped on April 8, 2001, and broadcast by MuchUSA on July 29, 2001.
 During the special, the group performed several songs from Fire, as well as from Wild Orchid and Oxygen.
-Also, radio station KDME in Minneapolis hosted a concert on May 28, 2001 which featured not only Wild Orchid but The Black Eyed Peas as well, which Stacy Ferguson would later become a member of.
+Also, radio station KDME in Minneapolis hosted a concert on May 28, 2001, which featured not only Wild Orchid but The Black Eyed Peas as well, which Stacy Ferguson would later become a member of.

+Ultimately, the group's label would shelve plans to release the album and drop the group altogether by September 2001.
+However, promotional copies of the album would later be sold on the secondary market.
+Ferguson would later exit the group and continue on as a duo.